 Making perfect waffle fries at home is easier than you would think.
 In fact, there really is not much to it at all.
 Once you know the trick, you can feast on waffle fries to your heart's content.
 No longer do you have to go to fine eating establishments such as Chick-fil-A to endulge in such a delicacy.
 These waffle fries are perfect for any backyard barbecue, big game night, or romantic evening.
 In fact, you can even spice things up a bit more by adding some cajun seasoning.

 The only necessary ingredient is a potato.
 I used 4 large russet potatoes and found this made plenty of fries.

 Beyond that, you may also want to consider adding some cajun seasoning.
 However, this is not entirely necessary.

-In terms of other materials, you will need a crinkle cutter, a pot filled half-way with oil for deep frying (or a deep fryer), and a food thermometer for measuring the temperature of the oil.
+In terms of other materials, you will need a crinkle cutter, a pot filled half-way with oil for deep frying (or a deep fryer), a frying basket, and a food thermometer for measuring the temperature of the oil.

 Step 2: Cutting Waffle Fries

 To cut the waffle fries, slice downward on the end of a potato with a crinkle cutter.